 This method gives lots of details, but is only appropriate if you use the overnight schedules.

-During a scheduled backup, every file sent to the HFS by Spectrum Protect is logged in the schedule log dsmsched.log, which is kept on your machine.
+During a scheduled backup, every file sent to the Spectrum Protect servers is logged in the schedule log dsmsched.log, which is kept on your machine.
 Additionally, errors are logged to dsmerror.log.
 If you open dsmsched.log in a text editor then you will be able to see exactly what was sent, and whether any files failed to get backed up.

 Scroll to the end of dsmsched.log and you should see that the Spectrum Protect scheduler has written summary information of the last scheduled backup similar to the following: